subbarao515/AI/AI.md

 An entity is an item of a particular type or a category

 ### Conversational AI
-It enable a dialog between an AI agent and a human.conversational AI agents are known as bots.
+It enable a dialog between an AI agent and a human.conversational AI agents are known as bots. utterances, entities, and intents are core concepts for Convenrational AI
+Below 3 are part of Conversational AL
+* Authoring
+* Training the model
+* Predicting